Opelika High School: Bands

 The Opelika Band program is a source of pride for the Opelika City School System, its students, as well as parents and the entire community.
-The band program begins in the 7th grade at Opelika Middle School and continues through the 12th grade at Opelika High School.
+The band program begins in the 6th grade at Fox Run School and continues through the 12th grade at Opelika High School.
 The band maintains 20% of the student population, almost 350 students.

-Beginning in 7th grade, students at Opelika Middle School are encouraged to discover their musical talents in Beginning Band.
+Beginning in 6th grade, students at Fox Run are encouraged to discover their musical talents in Beginning Band.
 Students have the opportunity to “audition” the instruments and become acquainted with the basics of music notation as well as proper technique on the instrument.

 As students progress, they may be invited to become a member of the Concert Band.
 This band consists of students who are progressing adequately but may need further instruction before moving into the Symphonic Band.

 Students who progress to the 8th grade can become members of the Symphonic Band.
 This group is composed of students who have achieved their musical goals in the 7th grade and intend on being a part of the band into high school.
 This band has maintained a long history of success whether it is being recognized at Music Performance Assessment or competing in competitive festivals in Orlando, FL.

 Opelika Middle School Bands have also featured Percussion Ensembles as the schedule allows.

 The Opelika High School Band Program consists of several music ensembles: The Marching band, Wind Ensemble, Symphonic Band, Concert Band, and Jazz Band.
 There are also two new indoor visual ensembles, the Winter Guard and Indoor Percussion Ensemble and Concert Percussion Ensemble.
 Below is a brief description of each ensemble.

 The Opelika High School Marching Band, also known as “The Spirit of the South” meets and practices during the summer and through the fall semester.
 With rehearsals after school, this ensemble regularly practices and works towards achieving a high level of musicianship and marching technique.
 This group performs at every football game and competes at marching competitions throughout the year.
 The marching band averages 200 students per year and consists of the 8th–12th grade students who play wind or percussion instruments along with a visual ensemble made up of majorettes, color guard, and the “Showstoppers” kickline.
 The “Spirit of the South” has traveled to many different destinations throughout the southeast and the nation.
 Some of the more recent trips and achievements have been multiple trips to Orlando, Philadelphia, and Chicago in 2011 to participate in the St. Patrick's Day Parade.
 The “Spirit of the South” has twice performed in Macy's Thanksgiving Day Parade, in 1989 and 1994.

 The band is under the direction of Will F. Waggoner.
 The assistant band director is Mike McGlynn.
-The OMS band director is under the direction of BreAnna North.
+The OMS band is under the direction of BreAnna Comer.
+The Fox Run band director is Elizabeth Gibbs.